 Kansas lawmakers announced Tuesday they will hold a second round of town hall meetings to gather public input on the redistricting process, but they won’t attend the meetings in person.

 Want more state government news?
-You can read Associated Press coverage of Kansas stories and more online here.
+You can read Associated Press coverage of Kansas stories and more online for free here.

 We post many, but not all, stories from the Kansas Reflector.
 Read more of their coverage here.